 Are you new to SAP IQ?
 Have you used the product but are still not clear on what indexes to use or when to use them?
-Have you just migrated to SAPf IQ 16 and are wondering if there are any indexing changes?
-This blog will discuss indexes and strategies for SAP IQ.
+Have you just migrated to SAP IQ 16 and are wondering if there are any indexing changes?
+This blog will discuss indexes and strategies for SAP IQ as well as for SAP HANA Cloud, data lake (based on SAP IQ technology).

 When creating a table, a default index is placed on every column.
 This index is referred to as a Fast Projection (FP) index and has built in compression.
 NBit is the compression scheme employed.
 It uses <n> bits to index the dictionary where the data is stored and is enabled on every column except LOB and BIT column types.